 If you can tear your eyes away from the gorgeous creations coming from the kitchen, you’ll be dazzled by Izakaya Den's décor and dazzling rooftop patio.
 A retractable roof means you can relax without fear of having to move inside in case of a summer storm, and a brothy bowl of lobster ramen or the inventive jalapeno sashimi just seals the deal.

 In the hip and artsy RiNo (River North) district, Los Chingones truly elevates the humble taco.
 Start with a salsa flight and work your way up to the octopus or Kobe beef tacos.
 Wash it down with something from the strange but delightful cocktail menu.
 (Pop Rocks, anyone?)
 With a dazzling skyline view and a sprawling outdoor space, Los Chingones is an “it” spot for a reason.
+Los Chingones also has a Denver Tech Center location.

 About 20 minutes from Denver on the outskirts of Golden near a creek, The Briarwood Inn provides an idyllic setting for weekend brunches and evening dinners.
 The garden terrace offers views of the mountains while gorgeous landscaping adds to the outdoor ambience.